ba-inmoment/terraform_advanced_training/lab29-tfc_workspace_creation.md

 ​
 ## Task 5: Automate Creation of Production, Development and QA Workspaces
 ​
 Often times we wish to break out our Terraform configuations by the environment with which they reside.
 Let's showcase how we can use a dynamic block to automate the build out of our Terraform workspace environments.
-​
-Create a `env.tf`
+Create an `env.tf`

-​
+`env.tf`

 ```hcl
 variable "apps" {
   description = "Map of applications"